 According to a survey by online wine retailer Vinomofo, Riesling was Aussie wine-drinkers’ preferred white in 2014, ahead of Chardonnay.
 Sauvignon Blanc comes third.
-Shiraz is the preferred red, with Cabernet declining and Pinot Noir making gains.
+Shiraz was the preferred red, with Cabernet declining and Pinot Noir making gains.
 The wine survey found that nearly half of us drink wine on three to five days each week.

 These are among the findings of a survey dubbed the Great Vinomofo Wine Census 2014.
 The online wine survey asked over 6,000 wine drinkers about their drinking habits and was conducted between 21 May and 30 May 2014.
 How representative Vinomofo’s customers are of the wider population is open to question, though.
 A look at their website suggests a distinct bias to the young and subversive.

 The survey also revealed some of the most common wine confessions.
 Nearly two-thirds (64%) felt nervous or intimidated by restaurant wine lists and only 3% would send a bottle of wine back in a restaurant.
 It may reveal something about Vinomofo’s audience, but 72% of their survey respondents had bought a wine they couldn’t pronounce, 64% had Googled the price of a wine they’d been given as a gift and almost half had felt intimidated in a wine store or when asked to taste a wine in a restaurant.